 We love to serve this soup with homemade rolls or a warm piece of french bread or garlic bread.
 The bread tastes delicious dipped in the soup and really takes the meal over the top.
 My mouth is watering just thinking about it.
 YUM!

 Fresh and flavorful ingredients come together to create a hearty and comforting soup.
+Plus, this soup is gluten-free and dairy-free!

 Find the full printable recipe with specific measurements below.